What to Do About Unauthorized Credit Card Charges

 Detect Unauthorized Credit Card Charges Early

-Unauthorized credit card charges include any type of charge to your credit card account that you didn’t give permission for.
-Often, unauthorized charges result from credit card theft—either from a stolen credit card or a compromised credit card number.
-Sometimes, unauthorized charges result from clerical error or computer glitch.
+Unauthorized credit card charges include any type of charge to your account for which you didn’t give permission.
+Often, unauthorized charges result from credit card theft—either from a stolen credit card or a compromised card number.
+Sometimes, unauthorized charges result from clerical error or a computer glitch.
 Either way, it’s your responsibility to find and report these charges as quickly as possible to minimize your liability for charges you didn't make.

 For example, if an unauthorized charge was made on February 15 and your statement was mailed on March 1, you have until April 29 to dispute the charge in writing.
 The credit card issuer isn’t legally required to handle your dispute favorably if you report after 60 days.

 When you spot an unauthorized charge on your account, call your credit card issuer using the number on the back of your card.
 If you don’t have your credit card and you haven’t saved a copy of the phone number, use a recent billing statement or the card issuer’s website to find the correct number.

 Never give information to someone who calls or emails you claiming to be your credit card issuer, no matter how legitimate it seems.
 This is often a phishing scam that thieves use to get access to your personal or credit card information.
 Often the scam is used to gain access to the three-digit security code on the back of your credit card or your billing zip code.
 Always initiate contact with your credit card issuer using a trusted phone number from your credit card, billing statement, or the credit card issuer's real website.

 Once you have the correct number for your credit card issuer, call to report the unauthorized charges.
 They’ll typically cancel the compromised account and reissue a new credit card with a new account number.